Felix Anudike-Uzomah: Early life

 Anudike-Uzomah was born on January 24, 2002, in Kansas City, Missouri.
-He later attended Lee's Summit High School in Lee's Summit, Missouri.
+He attended Lee's Summit High School in Lee's Summit, Missouri.
+He is of Nigerian descent.

 College career

 Anudike-Uzomah finished his freshman season at Kansas State with three tackles and one sack.
 He was named a starter going into his sophomore season.
 Anudike-Uzomah set a school record with four sacks, including two strip sacks, against TCU and was named the National Defensive Player of the Week by the Walter Camp Football Foundation.
 He was originally credited with six sacks, which would have tied the NCAA record, but it was ruled that the two forced fumbles went beyond the line of scrimmage and therefore qualified as rushing attempts.
 Anudike-Uzomah was named the Big 12 Conference's co-Defensive Lineman of the Year and was included on the all-conference team.

+Professional career

+Anudike-Uzomah was selected by the Kansas City Chiefs in the first round with the 31st pick of the 2023 NFL draft.
+Anudike-Uzomah's rookie season ended with 14 tackles, 0.5 sacks, and 1 fumble recovery.
+The Chiefs reached Super Bowl LVIII where they defeated the San Francisco 49ers 25–22.
+Anudike-Uzomah had 1 tackle in the game, which resulted in a 4-yard loss.

+On August 18, 2025, Anudike-Uzomah was placed on season-ending injured reserve with a hamstring injury.